slatedocs/slate/source/includes/_KYCmerchant.md

 ## Transaction Feedback

-The following URLs are used to provide feedback to IdentityMind as to the acceptance or rejection of an application by the merchant:
+Provide feedback to IdentityMind as to the acceptance or rejection of an application by the merchant.

 `POST https://edna.identitymind.com/im/account/merchant/<transaction_id>/accepted`